Mefino/Mefino/README.md

 * [optional] `author` and `name` are your GitHub username and Repository name, but they are not required for web releases.
 If you install a package locally (manually), you <b>do</b> need to set these.
 * `version` is the version of your latest release, eg `1.0.0.0`
 * `description` is a short description of your package, just one or two sentences.
 * `dependencies` is a list of other package GUIDs which your package depends on.
-The format is `authorName repositoryName`.
 * `conflicts_with` is also a list of GUIDs, but these are packages which your mod conflicts with (meaning they CANNOT be active at the same time).
 * `require_sync` is whether your mod should be installed by all players online, it must be `true` or `false`.
 In the future this will be used for "automatic" online mod syncing.
 * [optional] `override_folder` is an optional special name you can use for the install directory, instead of your repository name.
 This does not affect your GUID.